Delicious Homemade Maple Syrup Recipe

 Boiling Maple Sap into Maple Syrup

 When boiling your maple sap to syrup, DO NOT try to boil it down as thick as commercial or store-bought syrup.
-Commercial maple syrups are mainly made up of corn syrup and artificial maple flavoring.
-Real maple syrup will be thick but still runny (think about warmed syrup).
-Many people heat commercial syrup to thin it out anyway.
+Commercial pancake syrups are mainly made up of corn syrup and artificial maple extract flavorings.
+Pure maple syrup will be thick but still runny (think about warmed syrup, or about the consistency of motor oil).
+Most people enjoy a runny breakfast syrup, as many people heat pancake syrup to thin it out.
+If you insist on producing thick maple syrup, use caution when evaporating.
 If you boil the maple sap too long, you’ll end up burning your sap and losing the whole batch.
-They make a maple sap hydrometer (Amazon affiliate link) which isn’t a bad investment to prevent over-boiling.
-(Don’t use a beer hydrometer, they are not accurate for the thicker syrups.)
-You can get by without a hydrometer, however you’ll find yourself with runnier syrup trying not to burn it.
-(Nothing is more frustrating than boiling 32 gallons of sap for 4 hours, and then burning it because it “wasn’t quite thick enough.”)
+To prevent burning your sap, invest in a maple sap hydrometer (Amazon affiliate link).
+(Don’t use a beer hydrometer, they are not accurate for the thick viscosity of syrup.)
+You can get by without a hydrometer, however, you’ll find yourself with runnier syrup while trying to avoid scorching.
+(Nothing is more frustrating than boiling 32 gallons of sap for 4 hours, and then burning it because it “wasn’t quite thick enough”… ask me how I know, lol.)

-Health Benefits of Real Maple Syrup (Sugar Substitute)
+Health Benefits of Pure Maple Syrup (Sugar Substitute)

-There are surprising health benefits of regular consumption of maple syrup.
+There are surprising health benefits to regular consumption of pure maple syrup (just as many as organic honey).
 Studies have shown that real maple syrup used as a sweetener results in a reduced plasma glucose spike when compared to sugar.
 Studies have also shown that real maple syrup has anti-cancer effects in the esophagus, gastric, colorectal, and pancreas.
 Real maple syrup also has a surplus of vitamins and minerals like zinc, potassium, calcium, and manganese.
 If you would like to substitute sugar with maple syrup in your daily diet, here are some tips to get you started:

 - Morning coffee